Early intervention in psychosis: Scandinavia

-Early psychosis programmes have continued to develop from the original TIPS services in Norway and the OPUS randomised trial in Denmark.
+Early psychosis programmes have continued to develop from the original TIPS services in Norway.

+In Denmark, an early intervention programme called OPUS was introduced as a randomized trial between 1998 and 2000.
+The trial was considered successful and OPUS was subsequently made the standard treatment programme for people aged 18–35.
+Later analysis of the effects of the programme conducted in 2021 showed that it had not only maintained its effects from the first trial, but that it had in fact been even more effective following its nationwide adoption as the standard treatment.

 North America

 Canada has extensive coverage across most provinces, including established clinical services and comprehensive academic research in British Columbia (Vancouver), Alberta (EPT in Calgary), Quebec (PEPP-Montreal), and Ontario (PEPP, FEPP).

 In the United States, the Early Assessment Support Alliance (EASA) is implementing early psychosis intervention throughout the state of Oregon.

 In the United States, the implementation of coordinated specialty care (CSC), as a recovery-oriented treatment program for people with first episode psychosis (FEP), has become a US health policy priority.
 CSC promotes shared decision making and uses a team of specialists who work with the client to create a personal treatment plan.
 The specialists offer psychotherapy, medication management geared to individuals with FEP, family education and support, case management, and work or education support, depending on the individual's needs and preferences.
 The client and the team work together to make treatment decisions, involving family members as much as possible.
 The goal is to link the individual with a CSC team as soon as possible after psychotic symptoms begin because a longer period of unchecked and untreated illness might be associated with poorer outcomes.